A Global Translation and Transcreation Initiative

 TECHNOLOGY

-Our work is focused on the IkOankar paradigm to create a rich understanding: provide a new way to explore and develop relationship with the Sabad (Wisdom).
+Our work is focused on the IkOankar paradigm to create a rich understanding: provide a new way to explore and develop a relationship with the Sabad (Wisdom).

 Milestones